n-demidov/fruit-bounty-game-server/README.md

 ## How to play online

-Login in Facebook and open https://apps.facebook.com/fruit-bounty/
+Login in Facebook and open [https://apps.facebook.com/fruit-bounty/](https://apps.facebook.com/fruit-bounty/)

-Or you can search the game in Facebook app catalog by key-words like "Fruit's Bounty".
+Or you can search the game in Facebook app catalog by key-words like *Fruit's Bounty*.

 ## How to run locally

-In `application.yml` set:
-1. Database environment variables*:
+1. Set database environment variables* (in `application.yml` or by using your IDE):
 - `JDBC_DATABASE_URL`
 - `JDBC_DATABASE_USERNAME`
 - `JDBC_DATABASE_PASS`

-2. Database environment variables* for Spring Boot tests:
-- `TEST_JDBC_DATABASE_URL`
-- `TEST_JDBC_DATABASE_USERNAME`
-- `TEST_JDBC_DATABASE_PASS`

-3. Run Spring Boot application.
-And open the game on http://localhost:5000/app.html/
+2. Run Spring Boot application.
+And open the game on [http://localhost:5000/app.html/](http://localhost:5000/app.html/)

 You can change the port by set `PORT` environment variable or edit it in `application.yml` file.
 By default the port is '5000'.